Rifkin's Festival: Production

 In February 2019, Amazon Studios dropped Allen from a five-picture deal to produce and finance films, following the revival of the sexual abuse allegations made against him in 1992.
-That month, it was announced Allen would write and direct the film, with Jaume Roures producing under his Mediapro banner.
-In June 2019, Gina Gershon, Christoph Waltz, Elena Anaya, Louis Garrel, Sergi López and Wallace Shawn joined the cast.
+That month, it was announced Allen would write and direct this film, with Jaume Roures producing under his Mediapro banner.
+In June 2019, Gina Gershon, Christoph Waltz, Elena Anaya, Louis Garrel, Sergi López, and Wallace Shawn joined the cast.
 In July 2020, Richard Kind announced he would appear in the film.

 Filming

-Principal photography began July 10, 2019, in San Sebastián, Spain and ended on August 16, a week ahead of schedule.
+Principal photography began on July 10, 2019, in San Sebastián, Spain, and ended on August 16, a week ahead of schedule.

 Release

-In April 2020, Tripictures acquired distribution rights to the film in Spain.
-It had its world premiere at the 68th San Sebastián International Film Festival on September 18, 2020 and was released in Spain on October 2, 2020.
-It was previously scheduled to be released in Spain on September 25.
-It was scheduled to be released in Italy on November 5, 2020, by Vision Distribution, but it was postponed to May 6, 2021, due to the COVID-19 pandemic.
+In April 2020, Tripictures acquired the film's Spanish distribution rights.
+The film had its world premiere at the 68th San Sebastián International Film Festival on September 18, 2020, and was released in Spain on October 2, having previously been scheduled to be released in the country on September 25.
+It was scheduled to be released by Vision Distribution in Italy on November 5, 2020, but the release was postponed until May 6, 2021, due to the COVID-19 pandemic.
 On January 28, 2022, the film began a limited release in United States theaters and on streaming services.

 Reception

 Box office

-As of 28 May 2021, the film has grossed $768,449 in Spain and $1.8 million worldwide (Spain, the Netherlands, Ukraine, Italy and Russia).
+As of 28 May 2021, the film had grossed $768,449 in Spain and $1.8 million worldwide (Spain, the Netherlands, Ukraine, Italy, and Russia).